 Diet can be a tricky topic.
 Simply put, we're all unique, and each of us has different needs (hence why veganism might work well for you but not for your best friend).
 That being said, every expert we spoke to agreed that making certain diet tweaks can be a great option if you're looking to encourage thickness and growth.
 And not surprisingly, the more vitamin-rich (i.e., colorful), the better.

 "Diet is important in maintaining your hair thickness and even more so when hair starts to get thin," says Blaisure.
 "For instance, if you're deficient in vitamin A, vitamin B (especially B12 and Folate), vitamin D, and minerals such as zinc, copper, and iron, you might experience hair loss or thinning.
 Conversely, if you're getting too much of these vitamins (especially vitamin A, copper, iron, fish oil or EFAS), that can cause hair loss."
 Case in point: Balance is always key, and by eating a diverse and colorful diet, you'll likely strike the perfect cord.

-"To encourage hair growth, I always recommend a diet high in protein and vitamins like B3 (ed. note turkey, peanuts, and mushrooms are all great sources), which helps repair all cells at their locations of growth.
+"To encourage hair growth, I always recommend a diet high in protein and vitamins like B3, which helps repair all cells at their locations of growth.
 Try focusing more on fruits and vegetables and less on carbohydrates," recommends Ronald Moy, MD, FAAD, at Moy Fincher Chipps Facial Plastics & Dermatology.